 Company Accounts And Financial Statements

 Preparation of Accounts and Financial Statements is mandatory for all companies as per the Companies Act, 2013.
-Private Limited Company, Limited Company and One Person Company are required to prepare proper financial statements.
-Further, the Financial Statements are required to be audited by a Chartered Accountant and filed along with Annual Return to Registrar of Companies.
+Private Limited Companies, Limited Companies, and One Person Companies are required to prepare proper financial statements.
+Further, the Financial Statements are required to be audited by a Chartered Accountant and filed along with the Annual Return to the Registrar of Companies.
 Any non-compliance leads to penal proceedings.
-Therefore, maintenance of proper company Financial Statements is mandatory.
-The below article will provide you with detailed procedure for maintaining Financial Statements and you can get in touch with volody.com for all your Financial Statements preparation and filing needs.
+Therefore, the maintenance of proper company Financial Statements is mandatory.
+The below article will provide you with detailed procedures for maintaining Financial Statements and you can get in touch with Volody for all your Financial Statements preparation and filing needs.

 Company Accounts and Financial Statements

-A company Financial Statements is record of all financial dealing of an organization and includes include books of account, vendor payment bills, customer invoices, employees payment details, bills and registers in electronic or paper form.
-A company is required to safe keep these records for the review by Statutory Auditors, Tax and other regulatory authorities.
+A company Financial Statement is a record of all financial dealings of an organization and includes books of account, vendor payment bills, customer invoices, employees payment details, bills, and registers in electronic or paper form.
+A company is required to safely keep these records for review by Statutory Auditors, Tax, and other regulatory authorities.

-Company’s Financial Statements are required to give a true and fair view of the state of affairs of the company and the company is required to maintain all detailed invoices, bills and vouchers supporting each and every transaction.
+The company’s Financial Statements are required to give a true and fair view of the state of affairs of the company and the company is required to maintain all detailed invoices, bills, and vouchers supporting each and every transaction.

-The Company is required to maintain Accounts on accrual basis and follow double entry system of accounting.
-Accrual basis means all expenses and income to be booked in Financial Statements as and when its incurred and not when its paid.
+The Company is required to maintain Accounts on an accrual basis and follow a double-entry system of accounting.
+Accrual basis means all expenses and income to be booked in Financial Statements as and when it is incurred and not when it is paid.

-Maintaining proper accounts and Financial Statements also give advantage to company in getting Ratings, Business Contracts, Raising funds (Debt / Equity) and Cash Flow Management.
+Maintaining proper accounts and Financial Statements also gives an advantage to the company in getting Ratings, Business Contracts, Raising funds (Debt / Equity), and Cash Flow Management.

-Provisions of Companies Act, 2013 for maintaining accounts and Financial Statements
+Provisions of the Companies Act, 2013 for maintaining accounts and Financial Statements

 Manner of books of account to be kept in electronic mode.-

-(1) The books of account and other relevant books and papers maintained in electronic mode shall remain accessible in India so as to be usable for subsequent reference.
+(1) The books of account and other relevant books and papers maintained in electronic mode shall remain accessible in India to be usable for subsequent reference.

-(2) The books of account and other relevant books and papers referred to in sub-rule (1) shall be retained completely in the format in which they were originally generated, sent or received, or in a format which shall present accurately the information generated, sent or received and the information contained in the electronic records shall remain complete and unaltered.
+(2) The books of account and other relevant books and papers referred to in sub-rule (1) shall be retained completely in the format in which they were originally generated, sent, or received, or in a format that shall present accurately the information generated, sent or received and the information contained in the electronic records shall remain complete and unaltered.

 (3) The information received from branch offices shall not be altered and shall be kept in a manner where it shall depict what was originally received from the branches.